closeicon

 He said: “The local people that we work with there, the regulators, government officials, all of them were very supportive.
 We have Israeli staff on the ground in the UAE, and they never thought for one second to leave the country after October 7.
 We have had amazing support from the country and the regime, and we are very confident it is a long-term thing.”

-Leaders in the industry came together this week in the City for the annual Calcalist Mind The Tech London conference, an event dominated by the tragedy of October 7 and invigorated by the need to propel the economy.
+Leaders in the industry came together last week in the City for the Mind The Tech London conference, an event dominated by the tragedy of October 7 but invigorated by the need to drive the Israeli economy forward.
 Many hoped to use London as a springboard for some of their innovations.

 Michael Levy, an Israeli tech manager and the brother of Israeli hostage Or Levy, opened the conference, telling the room: “In a different reality I would be here wearing a different hat, talking about anything but this.”

-He added: “Watching my three-year-old nephew, Almog, celebrate his birthday without his parents was one of the saddest moments of my life.”
-He then recounted how Or’s wife and Almog’s mother, Eynav Levy, was killed at Nova festival.
+He added: “Watching my three-year-old nephew Almog celebrate his birthday without his parents was one of the saddest moments of my life.”
+He then recounted how Almog’s mother, Eynav Levy – Or’s wife – was killed at the Nova festival massacre.

 “The world keeps turning, the stock market rises and falls, and life goes on, but for me and the families of too many others, life has stopped, time has frozen, my brother is gone and reality is unbearable.
 We must bring him home, we must bring all of them home,” he said.